erick2014/test-for-devs/README.md

-# test-for-devs
+* to install : npm i
-test for developers who want to join the team!
+* to start the app : gulp